chilikasha/tinytools/docs/index.md

 - live (actively maintained)
 - used (or would be used) by myself

 Please use sidebar for site navigation.
-In case of problems, suggestions or questions please <a href="https://github.com/chilikasha/tinytools/issues">open an issue</a> or <a href="https://github.com/chilikasha/tinytools/discussions">start a discussion</a>
+In case of problems, suggestions or questions you can contact me via <a href="mailto:tinytools@sent.com">email</a>.